-The portfolio recorded an overall occupancy rate 86.7% as at 31 December 2023, Hektar as REIT continues its ongoing strategy remixing tenant rejuvenation plan at Subang Parade and Segamat Central.
+The portfolio recorded an overall occupancy rate of 86.7% as at 31 December 2023, Hektar as REIT continues its ongoing strategy remixing of tenant and rejuvenation plan at Subang Parade and Segamat Central.
 Despite the challenging retail environment, the Management remains steadfast on boosting occupancies by focusing on retaining existing tenants and utilizing marketing to attract specialty anchors and more F&B retailers to the mall.